simoncblyth/opticks/notes/optix7-preparation-overview.rst

 Progress
 ~~~~~~~~~~

-* added "NP* NPY::spawn" to yield NP arrays from NPY ones so can convert NPY
+* DONE : added "NP* NPY::spawn" to yield NP arrays from NPY ones so can convert NPY
   coming out of GGeo into NP for holding by CSGFoundry model

   * use this in CSG_GGeo